BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 **In metrics definition:** The question of whether the metrics being optimized for represent the systemic goals, or only the technically measurable slice of them.
 This is the most direct consequence of the recommendation algorithm example: time on platform is not the same as user wellbeing.[^2]

-[^2]: Of course, regulations or other incentive have to be installed to make sure that the desired systemic goals are in fact the goals of the organizations that set them.
+[^2]: Of course, regulations or other incentives have to be installed to make sure that the desired systemic goals are in fact the goals of the organizations that set them.
 But this is itself a systemic problem because such an organization is a complex system that can not be steered or controlled directly but can only be irritated.

-**In education:** Systems-theoretical foundations but not, of course, in their full Luhmannian complexity, but potentially as part of the computational canon.
+**In education:** Systems-theoretical foundations—not, of course, in their full Luhmannian complexity—but potentially as part of the computational canon.
 What are systems?
 What is environment?
 What is (structural) coupling?
 What is emergence?
 What does it mean that social systems are operationally closed?
 These questions could be integrated as a standalone module or as a cross-cutting theme in existing courses.
 The theory itself must, however, remain open to critique, and it is necessary to also engage with its critics.

 **In interdisciplinary projects:** Systems theory as a shared language that enables precise communication across disciplinary boundaries.
 When a computer scientist and a sociologist can both speak about "structural coupling," they have a common vocabulary for something that is otherwise very difficult to articulate.

 ## When the Model Becomes an Actor

-Let me come to an end by looking at a recent example of a system that should be looked at with a systems theoretical perspective.
+Let me come to an end by looking at a recent example of a system that should be looked at with a systems-theoretical perspective.

 *Prediction markets* offer a particularly instructive illustration of dynamics.
 These are markets on which participants can bet on the outcome of future events, for example, from election results to whether a politician will use a particular word in a speech to whether a new drug will pass clinical trials.